Wolverine971/9takes/src/blog/people/celebrities/Ellen-Degeneres.md

 ## Responsible and dependable

-Another characteristic of enneagram type 6 individuals is their sense of responsibility and dependability.
+Another characteristic of Enneagram type 6 individuals is their sense of responsibility and dependability.

 Ellen is known for her punctuality and professionalism, which has earned her respect in the entertainment industry.
 She is also responsible for launching the careers of several comedians through her talk show, demonstrating her desire to help others and be a dependable source of support.